New World Order (professional wrestling): Hogan becomes World Champion; Bischoff's secret is revealed

 With that, Sting began a retreat from the ring that would last for nearly fifteen months, and in the process, left his loyalties on the table for either side to try and move him to theirs.
 The nWo stepped up its efforts to try and recruit Sting, yet never removed the nWo Sting from the group.
 As Sting's character and look evolved, so too did Farmer's nWo Sting character.
-On the same night Sting made his speech, the nWo inducted its sixth official member into the group, Syxx.
+On the same night Sting made his speech, the nWo inducted Syxx into the group, with the name being a reference to the fact that he was the sixth member (In reality, Syxx was the seventh member of the group, but Farmer's entry into the group was not taken into account).
 On the September 23rd episode, the nWo debuted Vincent, as its "head of security".
 Nick Patrick became the group's official referee after he began showing partiality to nWo members during their matches.
-Miss Elizabeth turned against The Four Horsemen and joined the group as Hogan's valet.
+Miss Elizabeth turned against The Four Horsemen and joined the group as Hogan's valet. nWo tried once more to recruit Sting, who was now sporting black-and-white face paint, to join them.
+After beating up Farmer's nWo Sting and calling him a "cheap imitation", Sting ambiguously told the nWo, "The real Sting may or may not be in your price range," continuing to leave everyone questioning where Sting's loyalty lay.
+Sting then told the nWo, "The only thing that's for sure about Sting is nothing's for sure", before leaving the ring.
+This would be the last time fans would hear Sting talk on WCW television for over a year.

 The nWo continued to dominate WCW, with Hogan successfully retaining the World Championship against Randy Savage and Hall and Nash winning the WCW World Tag Team Championship from Harlem Heat (Booker T and Stevie Ray) at Halloween Havoc.
 At Halloween Havoc, Hogan's old rival Roddy Piper, whom WCW had just signed to a contract, came to the ring to confront Hogan.
 Piper began looking for a match with Hogan the following night on Nitro.

 In the storyline, WCW only recognized Hogan, Nash, and Hall as WCW employees due to their holding WCW championships, and the other nWo members went unrecognized as WCW employees; because of this, they were unable to wrestle other WCW wrestlers.
 This led to the nWo starting a segment on Saturday Night, called nWo Saturday Night, where nWo stable members wrestled local jobbers inside an empty arena.
 The nWo also used their "financing" to purchase ad time during WCW programming, which amounted to low budget anti-WCW propaganda, or "hijack" the broadcast signal.

-At Halloween Havoc, The Giant defeated Jeff Jarrett by disqualification after Ric Flair attacked Giant during the match.
-This led to an announcement on the November 11 episode of Nitro that Jarrett would be facing Giant in a rematch at World War 3.

-On the November 11 episode of Nitro, Nick Patrick disqualified Chris Jericho in a match against Konnan when Konnan kicked Jericho into Patrick.
-On the November 16 episode of Saturday Night, Jericho challenged Patrick to a match at World War 3, with Jericho's left arm tied behind his back.